Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ## Logging

-Azure SDKs produce logs messages of different levels
+Azure SDKs produce various log messages that include information about:
+1. Requests and reponses
+2. Authentication attempts
+3. Retries

 The simplest way to see the logs is to enable the console logging.